Introduction: What Makes a Dog Breed Rare?

 The New Guinea Singing Dog is a rare singing dog that looks similar to Australian Dingos.
 Due to their flexible, strong joints, they are capable of hunting in steep regions covered with trees.

-Singing Dogs are among cool dog breeds that do not bark or howl; instead, they use a variety of sounds in different pitches that are compared to the harmonic calls of the humpback whales.
+Singing Dogs are one of a few dog breeds that do not bark or howl; instead, they use a variety of sounds in different pitches that are compared to the harmonic calls of the humpback whales.
 Well-socialized New Guinea Singing Dogs are friendly and gentle with people.
-However, they are known to be dog-aggressive and have a high prey drive.
+However, they are known to be aggressive to other dogs and have a high prey drive.

 They need an experienced dog owner who can train them using positive reinforcement methods.
 These adaptable dogs don’t need too much grooming.
 They are known to live for up to 15 years.